api-platform/docs/core/performance.md

     /**
      * @var User[]
      */
-    #[ORM\ManyToMany(targetEntity: 'User', mappedBy: 'groups')]
+    #[ORM\ManyToMany(targetEntity: User::class, mappedBy: 'groups')]
     public $users;

     // ...
 }
 ```

-Be careful, the operation level is higher priority than the resource level but both are higher priority than the global
+Be careful, the operation level has a higher priority than the resource level but both are higher priority than the global
 configuration.

 #### Disable Eager Loading